Monthly blemishes or spots related to periods

 Daily Skincare Routine

-For people with monthly blemishes or spots related to periods
+For monthly blemishes or spots related to periods

 1. Rinse face with cold water.